There are many lesbian fertility options that can help couples start or grow their families

 - Couples can also choose a sperm bank and an anonymous donor.
 Sperm banks can provide couples with information about the donor’s appearance, education, health and personality.
 With this option, there is no six-month wait because all of the sperm has already been tested and quarantined.

 After the couple selects a sperm donor, they can proceed with donor sperm IUI.
 Our Southern California fertility center recommends this efficient procedure when fertility testing doesn’t reveal any significant issues with a woman’s fertility.

-On the day of the procedure, Dr Anderson will carefully guide a flexible catheter into a woman’s uterus.
+On the day of the procedure, your doctor will carefully guide a flexible catheter into a woman’s uterus.
 Once it is in the right position, he will release the washed and prepared donor sperm.
-Sometimes, Dr Anderson will also recommend that a woman take hormone medications to induce ovulation in order to increase the likelihood of IUI success.
+Sometimes, he will also recommend that a woman take hormone medications to induce ovulation in order to increase the likelihood of IUI success.

 Reciprocal IVF allows both lesbian partners to take part in the family-building process

 If fertility testing reveals significant fertility issues, our Southern California fertility center may recommend IVF to lesbian fertility patients.
 We may also recommend a procedure known as reciprocal IVF if both partners want to actively take part in the pregnancy.